vkaryan1502/SmartSpender/README.md

 ## 🧠 AI Integration

-- Gemini/OpenAI API is used to analyze your transaction data
+- Gemini API is used to analyze your transaction data
 - Gives budgeting advice, overspending alerts, and category-level suggestions
 - Future plan: integrate voice chat and natural language queries